thestatsguy/thestatsguy/content/post/2019-01-20-the-machine-learning-life-cycle-how-to-run-a-ml-project.md

 ---
-title: "The Machine Learning Life Cycle - how to run a ML project"
+title: "The Machine Learning Life Cycle: how to run a ML project"
 date: 2019-01-20
 categories: ["ML & Stats"]
 ---